 Responsible for preserving much of Croatia’s art and cultural heritage, the capital is brimming with museums and art galleries.
 And, as Croatia is famous for football, basketball, tennis, handball, rowing and waterpolo, the city also has excellent sports facilities.

 If you’re more of a spectator than a participant, there are few better cities to come to watch.
 And, if your favourite rock and pop star is visiting, there’s few better places to catch them.

 How to get to Zagreb and get around the city

 Getting to Zagreb

 300 million euro Franjo Tudjman airport is a huge upgrade on the previous terminal.
 And, airlines are noticing.
 Whereas a decade ago there were no intercontinental flights to Zagreb, today there are many.

 Flight and carrier information has fluctuated consistently throughout 2020/2021.
 However, you can check out some of the latest flight news on Total Croatia News.
 And the airport’s website will tell you more.
 All you ever needed to know about the new airport terminal in this Total Croatia guide.

 Well-connected by train, you can travel direct from Zagreb to many capitals and countries.
 Belgrade, Budapest, Ljubljana, Austria, Germany and Switzerland are some.
 Furthermore, improvements to the pan-European train network are coming.
 These will soon see the city connected to southern Spain heading west and Greece heading east.
-Of course, the city is also the national rail hub, with the most popular lines being to Split as well as to Rijeka.
+Of course, the city is also the national rail hub.
+The most popular lines are to Split as well as to Rijeka.
 Learn more about getting around Croatia by train.

 Zagreb is also the bus hub of Croatia.
 And, the 44 platforms of its intercity, international bus station